PeterPonyu/Liora/README.md

 ## Citation

-If you use Liora in your research, please cite:
+If you use LAIOR in your research, please cite:

 ```bibtex
 @software{laior2025,